AFTER 27 YEARS, OFFICER SAYS FAREWELL TO ILLINOIS NATIONAL GUARD

-Captain Clayton Riley, officer-in-charge of the Illinois National Guard Recruiting and Retention Battalion’s North Region retired after 27 years of service.
-Riley thanked his family for the support and all the soldiers that he has crossed paths with over the years for making his experience remarkable.
-He retired during a ceremony held at the Illinois National Guard Sycamore Armory, Sycamore, Illinois, on December 6.
+After 27 years of dedicated and distinguished service, Capt.
+Clayton Riley of Sycamore, officer-in-charge of the Illinois National Guard Recruiting and Retention Battalion’s North Region, officially retired during a ceremony held at the Illinois National Guard Sycamore Armory, Sycamore, Illinois, on December 6.

+“Throughout his tenure, Riley set a standard of visionary leadership and unwavering professionalism,” said 1st Sgt.
+Matthew Serowka, the first sergeant of Hotel Company, Recruit Sustainment Program.
+“As the North Region OIC, he provided critical strategic guidance and insight to senior leaders, helping shape the force and enhance the capabilities of subordinate commands.
+His profound commitment to mentorship and professional development left an enduring impact on those he led and supported.”

+“Captain Riley’s contributions have not only strengthened the Illinois Army National Guard, but have also left a legacy that will inspire future members,” said Brig.
+Gen. Justin Osberg, Director of the Joint Staff, Illinois National Guard.
+“He provided sound guidance and expertise, always striving to improve systems and processes.
+His leadership helped shape this organization in ways that will be felt for years to come.”

 |Date Taken: